DevDyna/ClassicProgressionSkyblock/README.md

-Ispired from Ultimate Alchemistry and Project Isothermal but more simple and complete
+Ispired from Ultimate Alchemy and Project Isothermal but more simple and complete

 Version MC 1.19.2